Got a Home to Rent?

 By following these maintenance tips, you can significantly extend the lifespan of your carpet and postpone the need for replacement.

 Under Florida law, worn carpets after only a year of tenancy are typically considered normal wear and tear, not damage.
 Even if the flooring shows signs of light fading or flattening, that’s part of the property’s natural aging process.
-At McCormack Realty & Renters Choice Homes, we’ve seen long-term tenants live in the same property for ten years and still keep the carpets looking great simply through consistent cleaning and care.

-As a general guideline, most property management professionals recommend replacing carpets every five to seven years in a rental property.
+As a general guideline, most property management professionals recommend replacing carpets every 5 to 7 years in a rental property.
 This timeline aligns with average wear under normal living conditions.
 However, landlords should always inspect the carpets between tenants and make decisions based on appearance and hygiene.
 If the flooring looks visibly worn, stained, or has persistent odors that professional cleaning can’t remove, it’s time to replace it.

 Other factors—like pets, smoking, or heavy traffic—can considerably shorten the carpet’s lifespan.
 Choosing durable, high-quality materials upfront can help you extend replacement cycles and reduce long-term maintenance costs.